ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 If anything is not deployed with Terraform, but is changed manually, it is not recorded on the Terraform state and can lead to errors when re-deploying.
 As the Terraform state isn't directly tied to AWS, and Terraform itself is cloud agnostic, it can be used on any major cloud platform.

-## CDK workings
+# CDK workings

-CDK on the other hand, is fully integrated into AWS, and uses [cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy its stacks.
+CDK on the other hand, is fully integrated into AWS, and uses [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy its stacks.
-When you deploy CDK code, it will compile the stack into a cloudformation template, a machine-readable list of resources in either YAML or JSON format.
+When you deploy CDK code, it will compile the stack into a CloudFormation template, a machine-readable list of resources in either YAML or JSON format.
-After this the template is then deployed and can be viewed in the cloudformation UI.
+After this the template is then deployed and can be viewed under `CloudFormation` in the AWS Console.

-While this eliminates the problems which come with the Terraform state, any issues you have with a cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).
+While this eliminates the problems which come with the Terraform state, any issues you have with a CloudFormation deployment will be inherited by CDK, such as stack drift (the same error we get with terraform where the stack has changed significantly from its template) or stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).

-## Getting to grips with Terraform
+# Getting to grips with Terraform

-Terraform is written in hashicorp language (hcl), which is similar to JSON.
+Terraform is written in hashicorp language (HCL), which reads similar to JSON.
 Personally I find it quite easy to read, however at first it took some time to get to grips with.
 Particularly on how to write variables, and writing/ using modules.

 <pre><code>resource "aws_instance" "example_instance" {
     instance_type = "t2.micro"